 Evеn mоrе scenic, but less dependable, iѕ visiting thеѕе towns by wаtеr from Pоrtоvеnеrе, thеn hоррing frоm tоwn to tоwn bу bоаt.

-The ferry boat between the Cinque Terre towns have space for up to 400 passengers and run from La Spezia to the Cinque Terre towns on a regular schedule.
+The ferry boat between the Cinque Terre towns has space for up to 400 passengers and runs from La Spezia to the Cinque Terre towns on a regular schedule.
 Ferries run from mid-March through the end of October.
 Check ferry schedules and ticket prices for Cinque Terre boats here.
 You cannot buy tickets online, so you will have to get them there.

 Pro Travel Tip: Check the Cinque Terre Cruise Timetable